microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_HDD-User-Telemetry/HOL_PartsUnlimited_HDD-User-Telemetry.md

 Now that the telemetry has been added to the web application, it may take a few minutes for Application Insights to refresh.

-###Task 2: View real-time results for user telemtry in the Azure portal
+###Task 2: View real-time results for user telemetry in the Azure portal

 Now that we've given Application Insights time to refresh, we can take a look at the usage data in the new Azure Portal.
 The Portal will show a variety of metrics out of the box, including number of sessions, users, and browser sessions.